What is Elder Abuse?

 For 89% of older adults, faith is a source of strength and resilience.
 That’s why we are calling on faith communities and faithful people everywhere to increase their efforts to connect with and support older survivors of abuse.

-1 in 10 older adults has experienced some form of abuse, neglect, or financial exploitation.
+older adults has experienced some form of abuse, neglect, or financial exploitation.

-1 in 4 older adults with dementia experience some form of abuse.
+older adults with dementia experience some form of abuse.

 One study found that elders who experience even modest abuse have a 300% higher risk of death when compared to those unabused.*